 Maybe this story sounds silly or maybe it sounds familiar… but in the end, there really isn’t anything better than making your own crackers.
 You can tailor them exactly to your liking and control the quality of ingredients that go in to them.

 At this point, I have either scared you away or I have inspired you.
+These are crispy, sturdy crackers that have a sunflower flavor coupled with the gentle spice of Za’atar.
 I hope I scared you into inspiration.
 Enjoy!

 Yields 2 trays or 22 crackers